Wild TurkeyMeleagris gallopavo

 Weight: Male 16.2 lbs., Female 9.2 lbs.

-Voice: Male makes a fast descending gobble and females make a loud, sharp tuk, similar to a chipmunk.
+Voice: Male makes a fast descending gobble, gobble, gobble and females make a loud, sharp tuk, similar to a chipmunk.

-- Domestic turkeys can look similar but have a white tip to the tail.
+Domestic turkeys can look similar but have a white tip to the tail (similar to some of the western U.S. subspecies).

 Habitat: Mature woodlands with scattered openings or fields.